- Lost and Found

 A: Check your student calendar.
 If it is before the last day of student-initiated withdrawals, print up an add/drop form from http://www.uaf.edu/reg/forms/add_drop.pdf and follow the instructions completely.
 If it is after the last day of student-initiated withdrawals, use the form found at http://www.uaf.edu/reg/forms/late_wd.pdf and follow the instructions completely

 Q: I want to add a class.
 What do I need to do?

 A: Print up an add/drop form from http://www.uaf.edu/reg/forms/add_drop.pdf and follow the instructions completely.

 Q: I want to switch lab times.
 What do I need to do?

 A: First, you need to determine if there is space available in the lab section that you want to switch to.
 You can determine this by checking the course finder at www.uaf.edu.
 Then, you need to check your student calendar.
 If it is before the last day of student-initiated withdrawals, print up an add/drop form from http://www.uaf.edu/reg/forms/add_drop.pdf and follow the instructions completely.

 Q: How can I get help with graduate student paperwork or procedures?

 A: Your advisor or the graduate program coordinator are great resources of information on graduate student issues.
-Each graduate program has developed "for current student" pages within the program webpages.
+Our graduate programs have developed a "current student" page with general information and graduation timelines.
 See the following links: